Classroom Support Services

 Resume Prep 101

-The goal of this activity is for students to gain foundational skills to prepare a professional resume, execute a successful elevator-pitch and utilize tips and tricks to help them stand out from competition.
-During the activity, students will work through two handouts and engage with a GCU student about how to relate these topics to the real world.
+The goal of this activity is for students to gain foundational skills to prepare a professional resume, execute an elevator pitch and utilize tips and tricks to help them stand out from competition.
+During the activity, students will work through two handouts and engage with a GCU student about how to relate these topics to everyday context.

 Team Dynamics